Q: Once I accept a Sagan Fellowship, what other paperwork is needed from me?

 Q: Is the contract between the Sagan Fellow's host institution and Caltech or JPL?

-A: Your budget will include your stipend, health care, moving expenses, research budget, and the overhead costs of your host institution.
+A : Your award will include your stipend, health care, moving expenses, research budget, travel funding to attend the Sagan Fellows Symposium (if requested), and the overhead costs of your host institution.

 Q: Is there a specific format or system that should be used for the budget by the host institution of the Sagan Fellowship holder?

-A: We do not have a specific format or system for the budget, so use whatever format is easiest for you.
-The budget guidelines are very similar to Hubble's, and can be found at http://nexsci.caltech.edu/sagan/guidelines.shtml in section A4.
+A : We do not have a specific format or system for the budget, so use whatever format is easiest for you.
+The budget guidelines are very similar to Hubble's, and can be found in the Contracts and Budgets section of the guidelines.

 Q: Do I have to be physically located at my host institution for the duration of the Sagan Fellowship?